hoangduytran/blender-manual/manual/animation/armatures/bones/properties/display.rst

    Edit modes.
 If there are multiple armature Objects that share the same Armature data-block, all armatures will share this color.

+   .. _bpy.ops.armature.copy_bone_color_to_selected:

+   Copy Bone Color to Selected
+      Copy the bone color of the :term`Active` bone to all selected bones.

 Pose Bone Color (only in Pose mode)
    Either a selection of the theme-dependent colors, or a custom color.
 This is a way to *override* the bone color on a per-armature object basis.